com-480-data-visualization/betterlife/README.md

 ### Exploratory Data Analysis

-> Pre-processing of the data set you chose
->
-> - Show some basic statistics and get insights about the data

 The dataset consists of 11 main categories: Wealth, Employment, Housing, Free Time, Health, Education, Social Environment, Political Say, Natural Environment, Crime and General Satisfaction.
 All those categories are further divided into subcategories.

 The data is collected from 38 countries including many European countries, North America, Oceania, some countries of Central America and few of Asia.
 There is no data of African countries.
 All the data was collected between 2004 and 2024.